The best areas to stay in Bangkok for shopping are:

 One of the best shopping experiences in Bangkok can be found at ICONSIAM, one of the largest shopping malls in Southeast Asia.
 This iconic building is located right next to the Chao Praya River and offers a wide variety of shops, including every luxury brand you can think of, Thai crafts, fashion shops, beauty shops and home & living shops.
 It’s good to know that tourists can register for a tourist card that gives you up to a 30% discount in participating stores on the official website of ICONSIAM.

 The downside of staying nearby ICONSIAM is that there is not much happening in this part of Bangkok.
 We recommend you stay on the other side of the river and take the ferry to ICONSIAM whenever you want to go shopping.
-Also, ICONSIAM is located far away from Suvarnabhumi Airport.
+Also, ICONSIAM is located far away from Suvarnabhumi Airport, so it's not that convenient for those who only stay for a day in Bangkok solely to go shopping.
 You also might want to consider staying near Siam as we previously recommended and take advantage of the direct connection from Siam to ICONSIAM.
 But when it comes to shopping in Bangkok, ICONSIAM is one of your best options.
 Check out their website on how to get to ICONSIAM.